Hobart the Capital of

 restaurants.

-Salamanca Market operates every Saturday from 0830 until
+operates every Saturday from 0830 until 1500.
+Try getting

-district, where many city shops are open Saturday.
+where many city shops are open Saturday.

-of Battery Point.
-Hobart's picturesque and famous waterfront
+Point.
+Hobart's picturesque and famous waterfront is

-where hard-working fishing boats are berthed close to
+Dock, where hard-working fishing

-cruising yachts and a square-rigger or two.
-Visit at
+boats are berthed close to cruising yachts and a square-rigger

-New Year and see the finish of the famous Sydney to
+or two.
+Visit at New Year and see the finish of the

-Hobart Yacht Race.
-The
+famous Sydney to Hobart Yacht Race.
+The Rolex

-in Sydney Harbour and finishes in Hobart.
+Sydney Harbour and finishes in Hobart.
 Each December

 on Boxing Day you can see the world's greatest yachts